-- font type of either Verdana or Arial
+- font type of either Arial or Times New Roman

 - minimum font size of 11

+- black font

 - single-spaced

 - double-spaced between paragraphs

 - margins of 1-inch left/right and top/bottom

 - pages are not numbered.

 Dossiers are prepared and submitted as electronic documents.
-Using version 8.0, 9.0, or Adobe Acrobat XI Professional, a candidate submits his or her dossier to the department as a pdf-file with the major headings (I - IX and A - M) bookmarked.
+Using version 8.0, 9.0, Adobe Acrobat XI Professional, or Adobe Acrobat Pro 2020, a candidate submits their dossier to the department as a pdf-file with the major headings (I - IX and A - M) bookmarked.
 (It is not necessary to bookmark outline items V.B.1 - 15.)
-Adobe Acrobat XI Professional software for Mac or Windows is available from the following website: http://www2.ita.vt.edu/software/department/products/adobe/acrobat_pro/index.html
+Adobe Acrobat Pro software for Mac or Windows is available from the following website:

+https://itpals.vt.edu/softwarelicensingcenter/deptsoftware/deptswind/adobeavailableproducts.html

-Please be sure to activate OCR Text Recognition (go to Document-OCR Text Recognition-Recognize text using OCR...) on each dossier before bookmarking it.
+Please be sure to activate OCR Text Recognition (go to Document-OCR Text Recognition- Recognize text using OCR...) on each dossier before bookmarking it.
+Dossiers should be saved with all pages set to 100% actual size.